ChuaCheowHuan/PBT_MARL_watered_down/README.md

 The easiest way is to run the `PBT_MARL_watered_down.ipynb` Jupyter notebook in Colab.

 # Dependencies:
-This is developed & tested on Colab & the following are the only packages that I explicitly `pip install`:
+This is developed & tested in Colab.

-ray[rllib]==0.8.6
+ray[rllib] > 0.8.6 or lastest wheels for ray, won't work with ray <= 0.8.6

-tensorflow==2.2.0
+tensorflow==2.3.0

 # Disclaimer:
 (1) I'm not affiliated with any of the authors of the [paper](https://arxiv.org/pdf/1902.07151.pdf)[1].